junxit/us-congress-bills-111/metadata.md

 - 2009-03-31 — Mr. Brady (PA) moved to suspend the rules and pass the bill.
 - 2009-03-31 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 1 (Roll no. 174). (text: CR H4190-4192)
 - 2009-03-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 1 (Roll no. 174).(text: CR H4190-4192)
+- 2009-04-01 — Received in the Senate and Read twice and referred to the Committee on Rules and Administration.